trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/migration-guide.md

 This page collects the differences between version 2.0 and version 2.1 of the ResRobot APIs, so you can swiftly adapt your application to the updated specification.

-{{% success %}}
-On March 24th, 2022, an additional improvement to this API was made.
-You can now use one API key to use all API endpoints, instead of needing two keys.
-This does not negatively affect any existing keys.

-If you before this change already created a *ResRobot Routeplanner v2.1* key, this key has been upgraded automatically.
-If you created a *ResRobot Stoptimes v2.1* API key, you can simply discard this key and use your upgraded route-planner key (if you have one) or create a new *ResRobot 2.1* key.
-{{% /success %}}

 ## Changes for all endpoints

 Users of all API endpoints for which an API key is needed have to do the following: